bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 ## Overview

 In this module, students learn the foundations of JavaScript.
-This unit instills logical problem-solving skills in the minds of students.
+This module teaches students logical problem-solving skills.
+It also introduces students to loops, conditionals, functions and built in JavaScript Objects.
 These skills are needed not only for a solid understanding of JavaScript but other programming languages as well.

 In this week's virtual classes, you'll introduce **weekly algorithms** that students will complete preparing for technical interviews.
 In terms of the module content, you will review conditional statements, iteration, functions, arrays, generating random values, prompts, and alerts.